Veltas/Tebbi-Forth/README.md

 ---

-Copyright © 2023 Christopher Leonard
+Tebbi Forth - Copyright © 2023 Christopher Leonard

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation